igrishaev/blog/_posts/2022-12-03-clojure-guide.md

   ...)
 ~~~

-Avoid using `with-redefs` macro in the tests as most likely it indicates problems in the code.
+Avoid using `with-redefs` macro in the tests as most likely it indicates problems.
 The less you monkey-patch in a test session, the better and more stable your code is.
 If the code you're testing needs a file, make that file in a fixture.
 If it needs a database, MQ, Kafka, cache, or whatever — run it in docker-compose and aim the settings to "localhost".
-If a test reaches some HTTP API, make a fixture that runs a local Ring server that responds with JSON from a file.
+If a test reaches some HTTP API, make a fixture that runs a local Ring server that serves JSON from a file.

 ~~~clojure
 (defmacro with-local-http